DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Mentor

 In this iteration, we added a question about the mentor for the school placement.
+We added this question because

 ![Image showing the mentor question](experiment-2-add-placement--mentor.png 'Mentor question')